What to expect when you are implementing Dynamics GP! 5 steps to success!

 “Luck is the residue of design” – Branch Rickey

-Here are the five critical steps in a successful implementation of your new accounting system:
+Here are the 5 steps in a successful implementation of your new accounting system:

-Ongoing Support – With the successful launch of your new system, your technology partner should now continue to provide on-going support.
+- Ongoing Support – With the successful launch of your new system, your technology partner should now continue to provide on-going support.
 This can be delivered through a help-desk, along with the application of any new updates.
-Many consulting companies cal also provide free webinars and user group sessions.
+Many consulting companies can also provide free webinars and user group sessions.

 These five steps represent distinct phases of the implementation project, and they move in succession.
 Equally important, however, are those ongoing activities and functions that a successful implementation must include.
 These are:

-Development Services – Creation, testing and support for custom enhancements and applications, coordination of integrations to existing legacy systems and planned intefaces to other Line of Business systems, custom reporting, dashboards and internal web-sites.
+- Development Services – Creation, testing and support for custom enhancements and applications, coordination of integrations to existing legacy systems and planned interfaces to other Line of Business systems, custom reporting, dashboards and internal websites.